Apple Pie

 Posts may contain affiliate links.
 Please see our Privacy Policy.

 I never really appreciated an Apple Pie until recent years.
-It’s something Granny would make an abundance of each year but being a lover of all things chocolate, I usually prefer to opt for desserts more moreish.
+It’s something my Mum has always made plenty of each year, but as a lover of all things chocolate, I’d usually lean toward desserts that felt a bit more moreish.

 "Fabulous recipe.
 Have been looking for a similar pastry recipe to the one my mother used to use and have found it – many thanks!
 Made for my son in law’s birthday dinner and he was in heaven!"